-How The Fine Wine Market Works
+How The Market Works

-How The Fine Wine Market Works
+How The Vintage Wine Market Works

 Collecting fine wine to trade in the future is not a new concept.
 It has, however, become one of the most popular soft commodity markets, enjoying a perpetual increase of investment over the last 25 to 30 years, because it enjoys an extremely stable environment, flexibility and favourable tax treatment from regulators.